It's sad but true...

-Why is this such a pain?
+Why is importing an EPS file such a pain?

-And since I’m not a pro designer, I sadly don’t have apps like Adobe
+And since I’m not a pro designer, I sadly don’t have apps like Adobe Illustrator to open EPS files like that.

 So up till now, here’s what WAS my (quite PAINFUL) workaround: